Preparing Soil for Planting Grass: Expert Tip

 Step 6: Ongoing Care

-1. Mowing: Begin mowing when grass reaches about 3 inches in height.
+1. Mowing: Start mowing when the grass reaches about 3 inches in height.
 Never remove more than 1/3 of the grass blade in a single mowing.

 2. Fertilizing: Apply fertilizer according to your chosen grass type's needs and the results of your soil test.